beego/beedoc/en-US/mvc/controller/config.md

     Enable Gzip or not, false by default.
 If Gzip is enabled, the output of template will be compressed by Gzip or zlib according to `Accept-Encoding` of browser.

     `beego.BConfig.EnableGzip = false`

+    Further properties as below:

+    `gzipMinLength = 9` The compression level used for deflate compression(0-9),default is 9 (best speed).

+    `gzipCompressLevel = 256` Original content will only be compressed if content length is either unknown or greater than gzipMinLength.(default length is 20B,same as nginx).

+    `includedMethods = get;post` List of HTTP methods to compress.
+If not set, only GET requests are compressed.

 * MaxMemory